Life Insurance for Trazodone users.

-The main reason why a life insurance company would be interested in the fact that an individual has been prescribed Desyrel is because it is a VERY effective medication that is used to help treat a WIDE variety of medical conditions.
+The main reason why a life insurance company would be interested in the fact that an individual has been prescribed; Desyrel is because it is a VERY effective medication that is used to help treat a WIDE variety of medical conditions.
 Some of which won’t interest a life insurance underwriter all that much while others could be cause for one to be denied a life insurance policy!

 This is why…

-What you’re generally going to find is that prior to getting “approved” for coverage, most (if not all) life insurance underwriters are going to want to get a better idea of “why” you’ve been prescribed Desyrel and how “serious” this pre-existing medical condition is.
+What you’re generally going to find is that before getting “approved” for coverage, most (if not all) life insurance underwriters are going to want to get a better idea of “why” you’ve been prescribed Desyrel and how “serious” this pre-existing medical condition is.
 Which is why they’re probably going to ask you a whole bunch of questions.

 What kind of information will the insurance companies ask me or be interested in?